 - An up-to-date CV

 The admissions team will acknowledge receipt of your application and will pass it to the Department Head and/or appropriate academic department(s) for consideration.

 We welcome applications from students with disabilities and consider them on the same academic grounds as those of other students.
 If you have a disability, medical condition and/or support needs it is important that you inform the University so that you receive appropriate support.

 We have regular start dates throughout the year with regular application deadlines.
 Applicants are encouraged to apply in good time, particularly if they have special requirements.

-A background in psychology is useful for a wide range of careers.
-For instance, the scientific aspects of the programme include the application of a reasoned approach, problem solving and manipulation of data, which is useful for careers in healthcare, law enforcement, finance, IT and research.
-Additionally, skills such as understanding human behaviour, the ability to critically analyse a problem, formulate a considered argument and generate new ideas, all lend themselves well to careers in the creative industries, legal sector, government administration and education.
+The scientific aspects of the course, including the application of a reasoned approach, problem solving and manipulation of data, provide useful tools for careers in healthcare, law enforcement, finance, IT and research.
+While the understanding about human behaviour and motivation, ability to critically analyse a problem, formulate a considered response, create an argument and generate new ideas, lend themselves well to careers in the creative industries, the legal sector, government administration and education.

 The Department of Psychology at the University of Liverpool is one of the UK’s oldest academic psychology departments, having been established in 1947.
 We are known for our world-class research, which is focused on improving the health, wellbeing, and lives of societies across the globe.
 Today we are one of the UK’s leading psychology departments.
 The latest Research Excellence Framework 2021 placed us joint 1st in the UK for our world-leading (4*) environment and ranked top 10 in the UK for Research Power.

 By studying online with Liverpool, you can gain a highly regarded qualification from a prestigious redbrick university and a member of the Russell Group, a group of 24 research-led UK universities committed to maintaining the highest possible standards of research and education.
 You will acquire new skills and knowledge, all while continuing to work in your current role.